Managing a Kubernetes cluster

 Extracting the kubeconfig file

-A certificate-based kubeconfig is valid for a predefined amount of time, during which it can be used for accessing the corresponding shoot cluster with
+Such a kubeconfig is valid for a predefined amount of time, during which it can be used for accessing the corresponding shoot cluster with cluster-admin

 Notice that you may set the duration of the kubeconfig file validity.